nmhforlife/PIIKiller/TEAM_INSTALLATION.md

    ./release.sh --arm64
    ```

-5. **Sign the application** (optional):
+5. **Create a distributable DMG**:
    ```
    chmod +x self-sign.sh
    ./self-sign.sh
    ```
-   Note: This creates an ad-hoc signature rather than using a certificate, which is sufficient for team use but will still trigger Gatekeeper warnings.
+   Note: This creates an unsigned DMG package, which is sufficient for team use but will trigger Gatekeeper warnings on first launch.

 6. **Distribute the resulting DMG** from the `dist` folder.